agrc/gis.utah.gov/sharing/open-sgid/index.md

 ### Step 5: 🔎 Review (You and Us)
 {: .text-left}

 We will review your submission against the qualifications and reach out with any questions.
-You can track this in the `AGRC's Process` section of the issue.
+You can track this in the `UGRC's Process` section of the issue.

 We run [Sweeper](https://github.com/agrc/sweeper) on all Open SGID datasets to fix empty or duplicate geometries/rows and to double check the metadata.
 If you'd like, we'll share Sweeper's results with you.
 Fixing it on your end will help streamline any future data updates, but this isn't necessary to submit the data for the Open SGID.
 We'll still happily add it to the Open SGID after fixing any issues on our local copy with Sweeper.

 ### Step 6: 📤 Publish (You and Us)
 {: .text-left}

 Once we've worked together to resolve any questions or problems, we'll add it to the Open SGID.

 If you sent the data to us as a shpefile or GDB, or as a private or temporary feature service, we will also upload your dataset to our own ArcGIS Online organization as a hosted feature service and share it publicly through Open Data.
-As part of this process, we will add a thumbnail that includes both the AGRC logo and the relevant SGID category icon to help people searching ArcGIS Online identify SGID data:
+As part of this process, we will add a thumbnail that includes both the UGRC logo and the relevant SGID category icon to help people searching ArcGIS Online identify SGID data:

 ![Example ArcGIS Online thumbnail for SGID items]({% link images/agol_location_group.png %}){: .flex .flex--center .outline loading="lazy" }